Shalyne-K/alx-low_level_programming/0x00-hello_world/README.md

-Generate assembly code of a C code
+Compile a C file and create an executalble named cisfun